upb-uc4/api/hlf/scala/certificate.md

           - If the enrollmentId is not present on the ledger.
           - If the state of data on the ledger is not consistent with the curent model.
             - This error should only occurr if the model changes while the old ledger state remains without modification.
+     - TransactionError :: Json (refer to: [DetailedError](../chaincode/errors.md#DetailedError))
+        - => error is returned
+          - If the given parameters could not be parsed.